-G. Mechanical and electrical prototype built-up
+2.7 Mechanical and Electrical Prototype Build-up

-The first prototype test bench consists of a 3m long guide rail with the magnetically levitated train in scale of 1:50, compare figure 1.
-The dimensions of the train are given in table I. The aluminum chassis contains the six actuators, six eddy current sensors and plastic screws functioning as safety bearing.
+The first prototype test bench consists of a 3 m long guide rail with the magnetically levitated train in scale of 1:50, compare Fig. 1.
+The dimensions of the train are given in Table 1.
+The aluminum chassis contains the six actuators, six eddy current sensors and plastic screws functioning as safety bearing.
 The position sensors measure all local air gaps, which serves as input signals for the DOF control.
 All electronics are installed separately outside the train, so at this design state power and sensor cables are connected to the train.
 In later states all electronics and a battery will be installed on board, guaranteeing an autonomous operation.
-Figure 11 gives a detailed view of the air gaps.
+Fig. 11 gives a detailed view of the air gaps.
 Here, the rail profile and the aforementioned components can be seen.
-The DOF control operates on a dSPACE rapid prototyping platform.
+The DOF control operates on a dSPACE rapid prototyping platform [23].
 The Simulink control model runs on this board.
-The air gap information from the sensors are the input signals and the
+The air gap information from the sensors are the input signals and the output signals are the values of the coil currents.
+DC/DC converters operating at 25 kHz apply these currents to the actuator coils on the train.
+Fig. 12 depicts the scheme of the system.

-Fig. 10.
-Local air gap displacements resulting from force impact.
+Fig. 10 Local air gap displacements resulting from force impact.